AISIGSJTU/Siren/README.md

-# Siren: A Proactive Attack-agnostic Defense System for Federated Learning
+# SIREN: A Proactive Attack-agnostic Defense System for Federated Learning

-This code accompanies the paper 'Siren: A Proactive Attack-agnostic Defense System for Federated Learning'.
-Please download Fashion-MNIST dataset to /home/data/ on the user's machine if you want to use it.
+This code accompanies the paper 'SIREN: A Proactive Attack-agnostic Defense System for Federated Learning'.

+Please download Fashion-MNIST dataset to path like ```/home/data/``` on the user's machine if you want to use it.
+CIFAR-10 dataset can be downloaded by the program automatically.

-Recommended Dependencies: Please check the requirements.txt file in /requirement/.
-We have tested our system using this setting.
+Recommended Dependencies: Please check the ```requirements.txt``` file in ```/requirement```.
+We have tested our system using such setting.

-To run the code, please use:
+To run the code without any customized settings, please use:

 ```english
 python main.py
 ```

-While if you want to run the code successfully, you also need to set the following hyper-parameters:
+While if you want to run the code successfully with your customized parameters, you also need to set the following basic hyper-parameters:

 | Parameter   | Function                                               |
 | ----------- | ------------------------------------------------------ |